 “Recruitment,” Blushweaver said, a glint in her eye.
 “We’re going to need her Lifeless Commands if we’re going to be prepared.”

 “This isn’t about that,” Lightsong said.
-“You’re forcing it.
-We don’t know that an Idrian was the one who broke into her palace.”
+“We don’t know that an Idrian was the one who broke into her palace.”

 “Oh?”
 Blushweaver asked.
 “And you think it’s coincidence that this would happen now?
 Years pass without a break in, and then someone sneaks into one of our palaces now, with the war approaching?”